-ON THIS PAGE: You will learn about the different ways doctors use to treat children with astrocytoma.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will learn about the different ways doctors treat children with astrocytoma.
+To see other pages in this guide, use the menu on the side of your screen.

-Surgery is the removal of the tumor and surrounding tissue during an operation.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 It is the most common treatment for astrocytoma.
 During surgery, a neurosurgeon removes as much of the tumor as possible.
-Even if a tumor is inoperable, meaning it cannot be reached by surgery because of its location, a surgical biopsy can usually still be done to find out the type and grade of the tumor (see Diagnosis).
+Sometimes, a tumor is inoperable, meaning it cannot be reached by surgery because of its location.
+However, even for inoperable tumors, a surgical biopsy can usually still be done to find out the type and grade of the tumor (see Diagnosis).

 If a low-grade tumor cannot be completely removed, the doctor usually watches for signs of tumor growth before considering other types of treatment.
 If a tumor causes symptoms and cannot be completely removed with surgery, radiation therapy or chemotherapy is often used.
 A child with a high-grade tumor often needs additional treatment regardless of whether the entire tumor was removed during surgery.